-General requirements Legislation Regulation The Safe Drinking Water Act of 1974 Safe Drinking Water Act 40 CFR Part 149 protects drinking water systems of 1974 (42 U.S.C.
-201, which are the sole or principal 300f et seq., and 21 drinking water source for an area and U.S.C.
-349) which, if contaminated, would create a significant hazard to public health.
+General requirements Legislation Regulation The Safe Drinking Water Act of 1974 Safe Drinking Water 40 CFR Part 149 protects drinking water systems Act of 1974 (42 U.S.C. which are the sole or principal 201, 300f et seq., and drinking water source for an area 21 U.S.C.
+349) and which, if contaminated, would create a significant hazard to public health.

-1. Does the project consist solely of acquisition, leasing, or rehabilitation of an existing building(s)?
+1. Does the project consist solely of acquisition, leasing, or rehabilitation of an existing building g(s)?

 Based on the project description, the project consists of activities that are unlikely to have an adverse impact on groundwater resources.
 The project is in compliance with Sole Source Aquifer requirements.
-According to EPA, there are no sole source aquifers in Puerto Rico.